icecube/icetray-public/icetray/resources/docs/i3frame.rst

 and Get to/from the frame must satisfy several requirements:

  * Be descendants of I3FrameObject
- * Have at least one virtual, non-inline function (an empty virual destructor, declared in the header file but defined in the implementation file, will do if the class has no other need for virtual functions)
+ * Have at least one virtual, non-inline function (an empty virtual destructor, declared in the header file but defined in the implementation file, will do if the class has no other need for virtual functions)